Shamsaine/My_profile_website/README.md

 ├── script.js
 ├── server_config
 │   ├── nginx.conf
-│   └── apache.conf
-├── terraform
-│   ├── main.tf
-│   └── variables.tf
-├── ansible
-│   ├── playbook.yml
-│   └── roles/
 └── README.md
 **

-## Set Up and Deployment

 ## License
-This project is licensed under the MIT License.
+This project is part of the HNG Internship program.
+To know more follow the link https://hng.tech/ ©2024 shamsaine...